ALILODHI-cloud/UVAmacro/post_4/body.md

 >
 > • The Q1 Treasury QRFA and Governor Bowman's remarks on regulation drove relief of spot supply\funding concerns
 >
-> • Historically, the distribution of returns to buying 2yr vol vs 10yr vol shifts upward following such episodes of relief
+> • Historically, the distribution of returns to buying 2yr vol vs 10yr vol shifts upward following such reflief episodes

 \
 As has been well-documented, the past week saw a widening of swap spreads, with longer-tenor outperformance driving steepening across the spread curve.
 The catalyst was relief of spot supply\funding concerns afforded by the following events: